Pa7ch3s/Pa7ch3s/README.md

 10+ Years in this field and I still feel like a NOOB.
 Anywayz, this is me!

-Been in-house for the last 4 years & it's time I go my own way.
+Been in-house for the last 4 years & it's time I "go my own way".

 ### `I heart`:
 - Red teaming